Never doubt that a small group of thoughtful, committed citizens can change the world. Indeed, it is the only thing that

 - Passage of the strongest anti-gun violence laws in the nation (state permit required to purchase firearms, assault weapon ban, safe storage of firearms in the home and vehicle, ban on extended magazines, bump stocks, and ghost guns).

-- First in the nation to both collect prosecutor data and monitor jailhouse witness info.
+- First in the nation to collect prosecutor data, hold State’s Attorney’s responsible for prosecutorial outcomes, and monitor information collected by jailhouse witnesses.

-- Increased police accountability by requiring use of force reporting and changes the way law enforcement and prosecutors release body camera information after a serious use-of-force incident.
+- Increased police accountability by requiring use of force reporting and changes the way law enforcement and prosecutors release body camera information after a serious use-of-force incident and limiting the use of deceptive interrogation tactics.

 - Elimination of the disparity between crack and powder cocaine and decriminalization of small amounts of marijuana and legalization of medical marijuana.

 - Removed the arbitrary deadline for people to get a new trial based on new evidence.